 - Healthier soils - organic farmland soil is a great carbon sequester and teeming with micro-organisms, helping to combat climate change and prevent flooding/drought.
-Soils on conventional farms, routinely stripped of organic matter by years of chemical input, have now been recognised as being at a major disadvantage.
+Soils on conventional farms, routinely stripped of organic matter by years of chemical spraying, have now been recognised as being at a major disadvantage.
 95% of our food comes directly or indirectly from our soils, never mind the fact that just 1-cm of topsoil can take up to 500 years to form, so this is a vital piece of the jigsaw.

-- Fewer pesticides, amd no artificial fertilisers or herbicides - there are around 300 pesticides available to non-organic farmers, while all but 20 are banned in organic farming.
+- Fewer pesticides, and no artificial fertilisers or herbicides - there are around 300 pesticides available to non-organic farmers, while all but 20 (!) are banned in organic farming.
 Not surprisingly there are also fewer pesticide residues found on organic produce, with more traditional methods, such as companion planting and encouraging natural pest control, used first and foremost.

 - No GM - organic certification is the only way you can guarantee a product as GM-free.
-GM continues to be controversial, such as the rise of herbicide-resistant superweeds, and the proclivity of an industry dominated by wealthy corporations set to ruin subsistence farmers who become reliant on their seeds.
+GM continues to be controversial, such as the rise of herbicide-resistant superweeds, and the tendency of an industry dominated by wealthy corporations set to ruin subsistence farmers who become reliant on their seeds.